SeaSharpe/RequirementAnalysis/UseCases.md

     </td>
     <td>
       2. System returns a form for the employee to fill out including: game name, description, category<br>
-      4. System updates database with the new game and returns a message &ldquo;Successfully Added Game to the user.
+      4. System updates database with the new game and returns a message &ldquo;Successfully Added Game&rdquo; to the user.
 The system then returns the Employee to their Home Screen
     </td>
   </tr>
   <tr>